Azure/Enterprise-Scale/README.md

 To fully leverage this reference implementation in this repository, readers must have a collaborative engagement with key customer stakeholders across critical technical domains, such as identity, security, and networking.
 Ultimately, the success of cloud adoption hinges on cross-discipline cooperation within the organization, since key requisite Enterprise-Scale design decisions are cross cutting, and to be authoritative must involve domain Subject Matter Expertise (SME) and stakeholders within the customer.
 It is crucial that the organization has defined their [Enterprise-Scale Architecture](./docs/EnterpriseScale-Architecture.md) following the design principles and critical design areas.

-It is also assumed that readers have a broad understanding of key Azure constructs and services in order to fully contextualize the prescriptive recommendations contained within this playbook.
+It is also assumed that readers have a broad understanding of key Azure constructs and services in order to fully contextualize the prescriptive recommendations contained within Enterprise-Scale.

-## How to get started

-Organization can use Azure Portal or Infrastructure-as-Code to setup and configure Azure environment.
-It is also possible to **transition between portal and Infrastructure-as-Code (recommended)** when your ready to do so.

 <!--
 ![Enterprise-Scale ](./docs/media/ES-process.png)
 -->

-### Deploying Enterprise-Scale Architecture in your own environment
+## Deploying Enterprise-Scale Architecture in your own environment

 The enterprise-scale architecture is modular by design and allow customers to start with foundational Landing Zones that support their application portfolios, regardless of whether the applications are being migrated or are newly developed and deployed to Azure.
 The architecture can scale alongside the customer's business requirements regardless of scale point.In this repository we are providing the following three templates representing different scenarios composed using ARM templates.